UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Coroutines.rst.txt

 Notes on Coroutines
 ###################

+.. note:: These notes are incomplete, but maybe the first section is still useful?

 Coroutines are a key feature required to do "proper" async programming in Python.

 In practical use, coroutines are used in the context of an async framework that